 - Paid Search

-As the low hanging fruit of the digital marketing tree, social media and paid search represent opportunities to create a large impact with a minimal investment.
+As the low-hanging fruit of the digital marketing tree, Social Media and Paid Search efforts represent opportunities to create a large impact with a minimal investment.

-For instance, once you’ve decided to invest into a search campaign or social ad campaign, your ads will require ongoing changes and constant monitoring to make sure that they produce desired results.
-Also, paid search is a guaranteed way to start driving traffic back to your website and creates results faster than organic strategies.
+For instance, once you’ve decided to invest in a search campaign or social ad campaign, your digital advertising campaigns will require ongoing changes and constant monitoring to make sure that they produce desired results.
+Also, paid search is a guaranteed way to start driving traffic back to your website and create results faster than organic strategies.

-Choosing one or two social media platforms to focus and on establishing your online networks there is another low-cost, high-reward technique.
-Platforms such as Twitter, Facebook and LinkedIn present themselves as opportunities to reach potential customers and increase brand awareness.
-Sharing updates and fresh content regularly on a handful of platforms will give you a strong presence without demanding a large investment.
-Of course, you will need an effective social media strategy to reap the benefits from this channel.
+Choosing one or two social media platforms to focus on and establishing your online networks is another low-cost, high-reward technique.
+Platforms such as Twitter, Facebook, Instagram, LinkedIn, Pinterest, and YouTube present perfect opportunities to reach potential customers and increase brand awareness.
+Sharing updates and fresh, high-quality content regularly on a handful of platforms will give you a strong presence without demanding a large investment.
+Of course, you will need an effective social media strategy to reap the benefits of this channel.

-The lower portion of the map shows the way in which paid ads and organic social media content can be integrated.
+The lower portion of the tree shows the way in which paid ads (pay per click or PPC) and organic social media content can be integrated.
 Using these two tactics together will simultaneously allow your content to reach new people (paid) while cultivating existing relationships (organic).

 - SEO (Search Engine Optimization)